 Tinnitus SoundSupport: Limitation on use

-☐ No limitation on use
+No limitation on use

 Program Start-up volume (Tinnitus) Max volume (Tinnitus)

 1 Max hours per day Max hours per day

 2 Max hours per day Max hours per day

 3 Max hours per day Max hours per day

 4 Max hours per day Max hours per day

-Tinnitus SoundSupport settii ngs overview for your hearing a nid Left R ight ☐ Yes ☐ No Tinnitus S SoundSupport ☐ Yes □No To increase or de ust Tinnitus Sounds crease the volume (ower part of the push on one hearing a aid only), briefl y press simultaneously You can use one haids.
+Tinnitus SoundSupport settii ngs overview for your hearing a nid Left R ight ☐ Yes ☐ No Tinnitus S SoundSupport ☐ Yes □No ☐ A) How to adjust Tinnitus SoundSupport volume in each ear separately To increase or decrease the volume (on one hearing aid only), briefly press on the upper or lower part of the push-button repeatedly until you reach your desired level. simultaneously You can use one haids.
 When adjust hearing aid follow To increase volur repeatedly. ust Tinnitus Sounds nearing aid to increas t the volume in one h vs. ne, briefly press on t me, briefly press on se/decrease the earing aid, the v he upper part of sound in both olume on the o the push-butt other